cloudogu/k8s-security-demos/1-rbac/Readme.md

 ls /var/run/secrets/kubernetes.io/serviceaccount/
 # There also a CA.crt, because als communication is done via HTTPS

-# How do we find out where the API server is? ➜ Also mounted into each pod, via its env
+# How do we find out where the API server is?➡️  Also mounted into each pod, via its env
 env | grep KUBERNETES

 # Let's query this URL